-Budgeted cost: £14,288
+Budgeted cost: £12,737

 Activity Evidence that supports this approach Challenge number(s) addressed Attendance Governor Panel meetings to be held monthly. -Already proven to have an impact on the attendance levels.
 4. Office administration for attendance purposes and Pastoral Team to deliver programmes. -Clearly defined role for administration team member to work with pastoral team to provide detailed reports and to provide assistance when communicating with parents.
 1,2,3,4 and 5.

-Provide support to families to enable regular attendance -Supply free uniform and fund breakfast club and after school club provision.
-1,3,4 and 5 Cultural capital enhancement. -More visitors in and more groups out to supplement the curriculum.
-1,2,3 and 6.
-Mental Health training/provision to ensure school strategy remains successful. -As mentioned previously.
+Admin - Office Manager salary 3.5hrs p/w x 38 wks £3,013 Pastoral team - 5hrs p/w £4,053 Cultural capital enhancement. -More visitors in and more groups out to supplement the curriculum. £1,529 1,2,3 and 6.
+Support for Vulnerable Children in wraparound clubs -Additional support to support children with accessing full suite of wraparound clubs the school offer. £4,142 2 and 3 Mental Health training/provision to ensure school strategy remains successful. -As mentioned previously.
 3.

-Total budgeted cost: £149,000
+Total budgeted cost: £170,038